Examples Of Market Research Focus Groups In Action

 The best focus group questions are simply stated.
 Complex questions are confusing for the respondents and difficult to remember.
 By contrast, however, the simple question does not produce the simple answer.
 Stimulus materials, in addition to conversational are:

-In addition to stimulus materials, there are a number of specific techniques which can be utilised in the focus group.
+In addition to stimulus materials, there are a number of specific techniques which can be utilized in the focus group.
 Many of these techniques are termed projective techniques and are borrowed from the field of psychology.
 They are used to seek information on a particular topic by asking about a different or easier topic.
 They work because they circumvent potential barriers to expression and tap into different ways of thinking (Kreugar 1998).

 Some issues are difficult to express in words and picture drawing can be used to stimulate discussion.
 One example is the heraldic shield.
 In this, the four quadrants of the shield are designated to various issues and the respondent is required to draw something to represent this (see example below).